Bryan1337/gpt-browser-api-stub/README.md

 Responses are queued if there are multiple requests simultaneously.
 The bot will react to a message with "💤" if the message is queued following by a "🕤" reaction if the message is being processed.
 If a message isn't handled within a minute, the message will be timed out.
 If a message is handled successfully the bot will react with a "✅".

-The responses are identical to a chatGPT window (as it practically IS chatGPT) and will keep track of values such as `whatsappIdentifier` (message source), `gptConversationId` (The conversation thread) and the `gptParentMessageId` (the last message chain).
-The `gptParentMessageId` is updated after each message to make sure messages are treated as responses to the last sent chatGPT response.
+The responses are identical to a chatGPT window (as it practically IS chatGPT) and will keep track of conversations based on a `gptConversationId` to make sure each group or conversation retains their own message chain.

-Since we're using an external proxy it is possible that 429 status codes (Too many requests) might be returned from a request.
-In this case the bot will react with a "❌" to the original message and alert the user of the status accordingly.
+# Server

+## Usage

+### Puppeteer

+The server works as a mock chatGPT session where chromium runs puppeteer and accessess the chatGPT backend API using the javascript console.
+The reason this works is because we're sending requests from the chat.openai.com domain.

-### Server
+### Authentication

-...
+Initially you'll have to log in using a chat.openai.com account but after that re-logging in should only be required once the server isn't running for some amount of time (should be around ~ 30 mins).